 Over the many years, programs in music, youth and adult education, self-development and body renewal classes have been part of our story.
 We are also known in Tulsa for the many and varied speakers that appeared in the area.
 We have sponsored festivals in art and music, as well as being active in various community issues and projects over the years.

-We have been served by a number of wonderful Unity ministers over the years who have brought to us their diverse interests and experience.
-Currently, our ministry is being served by Rev. Mary Anne Harris.
+We have been served by a number of wonderful Unity ministers over the years who have brought about their diverse interests and experience.
+Most recently, our ministry was served by Rev. Mary Anne Harris.
 She is a Bible historian and scholar, her expertise is the study of the early Christian church.
-An avid traveler, Rev. Mary Anne facilitates an overseas adventure each year.
-See travel page for fun photos and this years upcoming adventure brochure.
+An avid traveler, Rev. Mary Anne facilitated an overseas adventure each year.
+Visit our YouTube Channel to hear archived lessons by Mary Anne.

 Unity is a positive, practical, progressive approach to Christianity based on the teachings of Jesus and the power of prayer.
 Unity honors the universal truths in all religions and respects each individual’s right to choose a spiritual path.

 God is Spirit, the loving source of all that is.
 God is the one power, all good, everywhere present, all wisdom.
 God is divine energy continually creating, expressing and sustaining all creation.
 In God, we live, move and have our being and in us, God lives, moves and finds expression.

 We believe that Jesus expressed his divine potential and sought to show humankind how to express ours as well.

 We see Jesus as a master teacher of universal truths.

 In Unity, we use the term “Christ” to mean the divinity inside humankind.
 Jesus is the great example of the Christ in expression.

 We are each individual, external expressions of God.
 Our essential nature is divine and therefore inherently good.
 Our purpose is to express our divine potential as realized and demonstrated by Jesus and other master teachers.

 The more we awaken to our divine nature, the more fully God expresses in and through our lives.